MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-delete-dsr.md

 The function to allow an admin to find and delete a user’s connector role assignments using the [PowerApps Admin PowerShell cmdlets](https://go.microsoft.com/fwlink/?linkid=871804) is under development.

 ## Step 9: Delete the user’s personal data in Microsoft Flow
 PowerApps licenses always include Microsoft Flow capabilities.
 In addition to being included in PowerApps licenses, Microsoft Flow is also available as a standalone service.
-Please see [Executing DSRs against Microsoft Flow customer data](https://go.microsoft.com/fwlink/?linkid=872250), for guidance on how to respond to DSRs for users who use the Microsoft Flow service.
+For guidance on how to respond to DSRs for users who use the Microsoft Flow service, see [Responding to GDPR Data Subject Requests for Microsoft Flow](https://go.microsoft.com/fwlink/?linkid=872250).

 > [!IMPORTANT]
 > It is recommended that admins complete this step for a PowerApps user.